hpcleuven/VscDocumentation/source/compute/software/installing_software/conda_based_managers.rst

 .. code-block:: shell

-   conda create --name mycondaenv source activate mycondaenv
+   conda create --name mycondaenv source $(conda info --base)/etc/profile.d/conda.sh conda activate mycondaenv
    (mycondaenv) $ conda install icecream

-Once the virtual environment is active, its name will be displayed in front of the shell prompt (``(mycondaenv)`` in this example).
+Once the Conda environment is active, its name will be displayed in front of the shell prompt (``(mycondaenv)`` in this example).

 You can also ask for a specific package version.
-To install *tblite* version *0.4.0*  for instance, the install command would be:
+For example, to install *tblite* version *0.4.0* with Python bindings, the install command would be:

 .. code-block:: shell

-   (mycondaenv) $ conda install tblite=0.4.0
+   (mycondaenv) $ conda install tblite-python=0.4.0

 Once your work is finished, use ``conda deactivate`` to exit your Conda
 environment: